YairZeruya/WebsitesLibary/README.md

 Receives the country and category names from CategoriesActivity.
 Fetches websites data from the server using WebsitesController.
 Displays the fetched websites in a ListView using WebsiteAdapter.
+Clicking on a website URL navigates to the website in the browser.

 ## Dependencies
 **Retrofit**: For making network requests.